kwikteam/phy-doc/docs/index.md

 wget http://phy.cortexlab.net/install/latest.sh
 bash latest.sh
 ```
-Then close and re-open the terminal before continuing.
+Then close and re-open the terminal before continuing with your own datasets or the [quick start guide](quick-start.md).

 If you already have a `miniconda` or full `anaconda` Python installation (e.g. for the legacy `KlustaViewa`/`Klusta-Suite`, or a previous version of `phy`) then replace the last line with `bash latest.sh -s` to **S**kip the miniconda installation.
 If you wish to use Klusta-Suite and phy simultaneously, then you should make sure to install at least one of them in a virtual environment (do not leave this field blank when prompted).